Recreation Therapy Resources

 • Always enter at the flattest part of the curb cutout.

-• The caregiver should always cross on the side of the patient where there will be oncoming traffic.
+• The caregiver should always cross on the patient's side where there will be oncoming traffic.

 • If the crosswalk is unfamiliar, wait one full rotation of the light before crossing.
 This will ensure that you know how much time you have to cross the street once the light turns.